Ga11u/tekna-workshop/mongodb/README.md

 Once the cluster is up and running, you need to configure it.

 1. Configure the Config server.
-For this you will use the mongosh:
+For this, you will use the mongosh:

 ```sh
 docker run --network tutorial --rm -it rtsp/mongosh mongosh -- mongodb://mongocf:27017
 ```
-Inside the mongosh, you need to initialisate the cluster of Config Servers.
+Inside the mongosh, you need to initialise the cluster of Config Servers.
 In this case with only one instance:

 ```sh
 rs.initiate({_id: "clustercf",configsvr: true, members: [{ _id : 0, host : "mongocf:27017" }]})